grantmcdermott/skeptic-priors/README.md

 #### Step 1.
 Install R and R libraries

-With the exception of a tiny bit of Python code, all of the analysis is conducted in the R programming environment.
+The majority of the analysis is conducted in the R programming environment.
 R is free, open-source and available for download [**here**](https://www.r-project.org/).
-The code has been tested against R version 4.0.2.
+The code has been tested against R version 4.0.4.

 Once R is successfully set up on your system, you will need to install a number of external R libraries.
 I have used